-Am I eligible to join the class action?
+Am I eligible to participate in the Class Action?

-The Commonwealth has commenced a detailed environmental investigation of the soil, surface water and groundwater surrounding the RAAF Base Townsville.
-As part of this investigation, the Commonwealth has released a map identifying the extent of the investigation area.
+The Department of Defence is currently undertaking long-term environmental investigations into the contamination of soil and groundwater in the Townsville area.
+As part of this investigation, the Department of Defence has released a map identifying the investigation area.
 A copy of the investigation area map can be accessed on the website of the Department of Defence.

-Currently, to be eligible to join the class action, your property or business must be located in or around the investigation area.
-There are two main categories of individuals who will be eligible to join the action:
+At present, to be eligible for the potential Class Action, your property or business must be located in or around the investigation area.
+The main categories of claimants that will be eligible to join are the following:

-- Property owners within or around the investigation area whose land has been contaminated or has otherwise been impacted by the contamination; and
+- Property owners within or around the investigation area; and

-- Commercial businesses within or around the investigation area who have been impacted financially by the contamination.
+- Commercial businesses within or around the investigation area.

 Who is Shine Lawyers' Class Action team?

-Shine Lawyers' Class Action team includes some of the firm’s most experienced partners, associates, solicitors and support staff, including researchers, law clerks and paralegals.
-The team handling the Townsville Contamination Class Action includes:
+Shine Lawyers' Class Action team includes some of the firm’s most experienced special counsel, solicitors and support staff, including law clerks and paralegals.
+The Townsville investigation team includes:

 Our offer to you